Left Ventricular Noncompaction Cardiomyopathy (LVNC) Panel

 About Left Ventricular Noncompaction Cardiomyopathy (LVNC)

-Left ventricular noncompaction or 'spongy myocardium' is a rare congenital cardiomyopathy that can be diagnosed at any age.
-It is characterised by a thin, compacted epicardial layer and an extensive noncompacted endocardial layer with prominent trabeculation and deep recesses that communicate with the left ventricular cavity, but not with the coronary circulation.
+Left ventricular noncompaction (LVNC) or 'spongy myocardium' is a rare congenital cardiomyopathy that can be diagnosed at any age.
+It is defined by three echocardiographic markers: prominent left ventricular (LV) trabeculae, deep intertrabecular recesses, and the thin compacted layer.
 Based on echocardiographic studies, reported prevalence is between 0.014% and 1.3% in the general population

 Gene Panel Workflow